 install-wget command.
 Just like executors and jobs, commands bring the ability to reuse code, centrally manage changes, and increase the readability of the syntax within pipeline configuration files.

-In this post I have described the basics of using pipeline parameters and reusable pipeline objects: executors, jobs, and commands.
+In this post, I described the basics of using pipeline parameters and reusable pipeline objects: executors, jobs, and commands.
 The key takeaways:

 - Reusing these objects helps keep the amount of syntax to minimum while providing terse object implementations that optimize code readability and central management of functionality